GuffixAI/ManoMitra/agentic-server/Docs/x/supervisor-befor-college-resource.md

 from ..utils.logger import get_logger
 import re
-from urllib.parse import urlparse import httpx # NEW: For making HTTP requests to your backend from dotenv import load_dotenv # NEW: To load BACKEND_API_URL

-# Load environment variables (ensure this is done once, could be in app/config.py)
-load_dotenv()
+from urllib.parse import urlparse

 os.environ["GOOGLE_API_KEY"] = GOOGLE_API_KEY
 logger = get_logger(__name__)

-# NEW: Retrieve your Node.js backend API URL from environment variables
-BACKEND_API_URL = os.getenv("BACKEND_API_URL", "http://localhost:5000/api")

 # Use a more capable model for analysis and generation
 llm = ChatGoogleGenerativeAI(model="gemini-2.0-flash")